List of Teen Titans (TV series) characters: Billy Numerous

-Billy Numerous is a minor villain and was once a student at the H.I.V.E.
+Billy Numerous (voiced by Jason Marsden) is a villain and student at the H.I.V.E.
 Academy; like many of the H.I.V.E. characters, Billy Numerous first appears in the cafeteria scene in the episode "Deception".
 His power is self-duplication, and he is known to brag about his crime sprees to his only friends: his own clones.
 He wears a skintight red bodysuit with a division symbol on its chest, and speaks with a rural Southern drawl.